anthonylangsworth/EDMinorFactionSupport/README.md

 1. Install .Net Core installed.
 See https://docs.microsoft.com/en-us/dotnet/core/install/windows for details.
 2. Download the latest release and extract the ZIP file.
 3. Open a command prompt (e.g. cmd.exe).
 3. Run the executable after a day of play.
 It will scan the game's journal files and output a summary to the console window.
+It shows nothing if you have no relevant activity or have not played Elite today.
-4. For command line options, run it with the "-?" paramater.
+4. For command line options, run it with the "--help" paramater.

 I recommend piping the results to the Windows clipboard by using the built-in "clip" command, e.g. "edmfs | clip".
 You can then paste the result in Discord.